Glass Mountains

-The Glass Mountains (also known as Gloss Mountains or Gloss Hills) are not actually mountains, but a series of mesas and buttes that are part of the Blaine Escarpment that extends from the Permian red beds of northwestern Oklahoma in Major County.
+The Glass Mountains (also known as Gloss Mountains or Gloss Hills) are a group of landforms located in northwestern Oklahoma.
+They are not actually mountains, but a series of mesas and buttes that are part of the Blaine Escarpment that extends from the Permian red beds in Major County.
 (Note: Glass Mountains is the "official name", but local residents still use the name Gloss Mountains.)
-The Glass Mountains rise 150 ft to 200 ft above the surface of the plains, and the highest elevation in the formation is about 1600 ft above sea level.
+They rise 150 ft to 200 ft above the surface of the plains, and the highest elevation in the formation is about 1600 ft above sea level.
 The Glass Mountains stretch west along U.S. Route 412 from Orienta south of the Cimarron River.
 The name comes from the sparkling selenite crystals on the slopes and tops of the mesas.
 (Note: Selenite is a form of the mineral gypsum, which is composed of calcium silicate (CaSO_{4}), also known as isinglass.)

 Geology

 During the Quaternary Period, the most recent one million years, Pleistocene terraces were laid down along the major rivers in this area of the United States, with Holocene alluvium that are at least 100 feet thick and contain sand, gravel, silt, clay and volcanic ash.

 The next layer was formed during the Permian Period, which occurred 230 to 270 million years ago.
 This consists of red sandstone and shale which is 1000 feet to 4500 feet thick, with gypsum on the outcroppings.
 The Permian "redbeds" are subdivided into the Cimarronian Series (2850 feet) at the base, overlain by the Custerian Series (400 feet, top eroded).
 Deposits of Flowerpot shale (180 feet to 430 feet) that consists mainly of red-brown illitic-chloritic shale, are found at this area.